Clinton–Lewinsky scandal: Impeachment

-In December 1998, Clinton's Democratic political party was in the minority in both chambers of Congress.
+In December 1998, Clinton's Democratic Party was in the minority in both chambers of Congress.
 A few Democratic members of Congress, and most in the opposition Republican Party, claimed that Clinton's giving false testimony and allegedly influencing Lewinsky's testimony were crimes of obstruction of justice and perjury and thus impeachable offenses.
 After a delay due to a brief bombing campaign in Iraq, the House of Representatives voted to issue two Articles of Impeachment against him which was followed by a 21-day trial in the Senate.

 Clinton was acquitted on both counts as neither received the necessary two-thirds majority vote of the senators present.
 Between 45 and 50 senators voted to convict, depending on the charge, short of the 67 votes needed for conviction and removal from office.
 All the Democrats in the Senate voted for acquittal on both the perjury and the obstruction of justice charges.
 Ten Republicans voted for acquittal for perjury: John Chafee (Rhode Island), Susan Collins (Maine), Slade Gorton (Washington), Jim Jeffords (Vermont), Richard Shelby (Alabama), Olympia Snowe (Maine), Arlen Specter (Pennsylvania), Ted Stevens (Alaska), Fred Thompson (Tennessee), and John Warner (Virginia).
 Five Republicans voted for acquittal for obstruction of justice: Chafee, Collins, Jeffords, Snowe, and Specter.

 President Clinton was thereby acquitted of all charges and remained in office.
 There were attempts to censure the president by the House of Representatives, but those attempts failed.